 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 It seems like Microsoft is everywhere these days, and it goes beyond just office productivity software at this Washington-based technology company.
 In addition to its Windows products and Xbox games, Microsoft owns communications app Skype, social media site LinkedIn and recently announced plans to acquire video game maker Activision Blizzard.

-While Microsoft is not the hyper-growth company it once was, it still increased sales 27 percent from 2014 to 2018, and it produced more than $16 billion in profit during its last fiscal year.
+While Microsoft is not the hyper-growth company it once was, it still increased sales by almost 18 percent in its most recent fiscal year, and it produced more than $61 billion in profit.